 Unlike some cities, Macon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Macon are a mix of both white- and blue-collar jobs.
 Overall, Macon is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Macon who work in office and administrative support (14.85%), sales jobs (13.84%), and management occupations (7.74%).

-The citizens of Macon are slightly better educated than the national average of 21.84% for all cities and towns, with 23.81% of adults in Macon having a bachelor's degree or advanced degree.
+The education level of Macon citizens is a little higher than the average for US cities and towns: 23.81% of adults in Macon have at least a bachelor's degree.